 3.17.
 Consultation with interested parties is required before the termination of the emergency [2].
-This process should not unduly impede timely and effective decision making by the responsible authority with respect to the termination of the emergency.
+This process should not unduly impede timely and effective decision making by the responsible authority with respect to the termination of the emergency; however, this process is intended to help increase the public trust in and the public acceptance of the decision to terminate the emergency.